The Kailashā Conspiracy

 How Kailashā Moved Without Moving

-Tibet was not always a part of China.
-For most of recorded history, it was an independent civilisation with its own language, government, military, and spiritual lineage.
+Tibet was not historically a province of China.
+For the greater part of recorded history it was a sovereign civilisation, possessed of its own language, government, military tradition, and spiritual lineage.
 The Tibetan name for their land, Bod, derives from the Sanskrit Bhautta.
-Buddhism arrived in Tibet from India in the 5th century.
-Indian pilgrims walked freely to Kailashā for over a thousand years without visas, without permits, without asking any foreign power's permission to approach their own god's home.
+Buddhism reached Tibet from India in the fifth century.
+For over a thousand years, Indian pilgrims walked freely to Kailashā, requiring no visa, no permit, no foreign authority's dispensation to approach the seat of their own god.

 Eight years later, in 1962, China invaded India.
+Hindi-Chini bhai-bhai concluded in Indian blood on Himalayan ice.

-Citizens of the land whose oldest scriptures placed Kailash at the centre of the universe must now seek a foreign government’s permission to stand at the foot of Shiva’s abode.
-And China… which demolished monasteries at Kailashā during the Cultural Revolution (1966–1976), imprisoned monks, burned sacred texts, and drove out nuns… is the same authority that now controls access to it.
+Citizens of the civilisation whose oldest scriptures placed Kailashā at the axis of the universe must now seek a foreign government's sanction to stand at the base of Shiva's abode.
+That government, it bears noting, demolished monasteries in the Kailashā region during the Cultural Revolution between 1966 and 1976, imprisoned monks, consigned sacred texts to fire, and drove out the communities of nuns who had tended the mountain for generations.
+It is this same authority that today holds the keys to the holiest address in the Hindu cosmos.